-Ice sculptures are located in a special tent.
+Ice sculptures are placed in a special tent.
 The tent protects the sculptures from snow, wind and other nasty weather conditions.
 Winter weather in Saint Petersburg is unpredictable.
 Snowfalls, rains, sun, storms — everything is possible.
 During the whole time of the festival, the temperature in the tent is kept below-zero.
 In fact, the tent is a kind of huge refrigerator!

-We meet Venetian gondoliers, tigers, dragons, magical Indian totems, ancient statues of the pharaohs, the Statue of Liberty, penguins from the South Pole and a polar bear from the North Pole.
+Moreover, we see Venetian gondoliers, tigers, dragons, magical Indian totems, ancient statues of the pharaohs, the Statue of Liberty, penguins from the South Pole and a polar bear from the North Pole.

-I can’t even tell which of sculptures is more amazing.
-For example, I adore the ice diver surrounded by ice seaweed, turtles and octopus… Great idea and realization… Same with the magnificent Chinese dragon — we can distinctly see every small detail!
+I can’t even tell which of sculptures is more impressive.
+For example, I adore the ice diver surrounded by ice seaweed, turtles and octopus.
+Great idea and realization!
+Same with the magnificent Chinese dragon — we can distinctly see every small detail.

 What Are The Scarlet Sails In Saint Petersburg?

 The ship with the scarlet sails is a symbol of summer Saint Petersburg.
-The Scarlet Sails is a celebration of the end of the school year.
-During the celebration, a boat with scarlet sails along the English Embankment and the Admiralty Embankment towards the Winter Palace.
+The Scarlet Sails festival is a celebration of the end of the school year.
+During the celebration, a boat with scarlet sails goes along the English Embankment and the Admiralty Embankment towards the Winter Palace.
 The fest is incredibly popular because of the unique show: spectacular fireworks, numerous music concerts and a massive water show.

 If you are in Saint Petersburg during the Scarlet Sails celebration, you’re lucky!
 Never ever miss the chance to watch the show.
 It’s a busy night, but 100% worth seeing!

 Now let’s come back to our ice festival.
-The ship with the scarlet sails is held under the wide open ice arches of the Palace Bridge.
+The ship with the scarlet sails is held under the wide-open ice arches of the Palace Bridge.
 By the way, it’s a copy of the legendary sailboat.
 The highest and the most romantic sculpture of the festival, in fact.
 This wonderful ship symbolizes a beautiful dream which will be surely fulfilled in 2019!